Smart city: Definition

 Deakin defines the smart city as one that uses ICT to meet the demands of the market (the citizens of the city), based on community involvement.
-Studies of smart city projects can be used as an alternative to difficult-to-define broad definitions in order to clarify what smart cities are.
+Studies of smart city projects can be used as an alternative to difficult-to-define broad definitions to clarify what smart cities are.

 Early definitions

 Notable disparities among smart city definitions include the relative focus on economic advantages versus environmental or social benefits and specific technology choices.